In this Article

 - small-flowered roses (spray roses)

-Rose Garden Westbroekpark is an international test center for garden roses.
+Rosarium Westbroekpark is an international testing center for garden roses.
 Rose growers from all over the world gather at the International Rose Trials The Hague to compare and judge the cultivars of the rose collection.

 The professionally designed variety trials are a good starting point for those who are considering planting roses in the garden themselves.
 After all: they have been selected and tested under Dutch conditions, outside in the open air.